ahmetyusufyabaneri/ahmetyusufyabaneri/README.md

 <ul>
   <li>🎯 I’m currently focusing on React, React Native and Node.js.</li>
   <br/>
-  <li>🔭 Technology, Science and Software Development are my interested areas.</li>
+  <li>🔭 Technology, science and software development are my interested areas.</li>
   <br/>
   <li>💞️ I'm someone who is passionate about software and loves to create and develop new projects.
 I love teamwork and believe we can achieve great things with my team.</li>
   <br/>